Visiting Other Countries

 In 2017, renovations occurred over the summer months at the MacDonald building to create dorms for the exchange students.
 No general fund or bond money was used to create the modest living quarters and classroom spaces.
 The foreign exchange program is completely self-sufficient due to tuition paid by the exchange students.
 The dormitory has plenty of room for the program to grow, but also the renovations were made in such a way that the building could easily, and inexpensively, go back to a school.
 In 2018, the district received a provisional boarding school license from the Michigan Department of Education.

 Our students have embraced this opportunity to gain a better understanding of the Chinese language and culture.
-A mentor program was created at the high school.
-Our students have asked for more and more opportunities to interact with the Chinese students outside of the regular school day.
-Click here to learn more about the Anchor Bay Mentor Program.
+A mentor program was created at the high school and our students have asked for more and more opportunities to interact with the Chinese students outside of the regular school day.

 District-Wide Benefits of the Program